JasonPaff/EtsyClone/README.md

 While viewing your cart, click on Go To Checkout to pay and submit your order.

 To create your own online store and products, navigate to your user dashboard.
-Either click on Dashboard in the navbar or if on mobile, pull up the navbar menu and select Dashoboard.
+Either click on Dashboard in the navbar or if on mobile, pull up the navbar menu and select Dashboard.

 From your dashboard you can add/edit your store, add/edit/delete your store's products, view reviews and your order history.
 You can also update your password, sign out, or deactivate your account if you wish to stop selling your products.